neerja007/ChEA/README.md

 *The pages should redirect properly to the appropriate .html page. currently its retriving the page from the server(online).
 *Photos/images should be decided and put up.
 *The side tabs should be decided, should contain links to download useful papers, info, booklets etc.
+*Top "Sign Up" part needs to be removed.
 *Redundant and inappropriate content to be removed.
 *SEARCH links should be implemented
 *login / permissions should be implemented